-MKT 217 Advertising (3-0)
+MKT 217 Advertising (3-0) 3 hrs.
+Purposes of advertising, how advertisements are prepared and delivered in media, and how effecprepared and delivered in media, and now effectiveness of advertising is measured and evaluated in relation to the selling and marketing process.

-Purposes of advertising, how advertisements are prepared and delivered in media, and how effectiveness of advertising is measured and evaluated in relation to the selling and marketing process.
 Prerequisite: MKT 245 or consent of instructor.

-MKT 240 Advanced Sales Strategies (3-0)
+MKT 240 Advanced Sales 3 hrs.
+Strategies (3-0)